 In the first course of the Fair Fit Method, you will learn the foundational skills used to make all Fair Fit garments.
 In Learn and Make the Fair Fit Skirt, you will learn beginner draping skills and how to analyze your body shape, size, and proportion to pad out your dress form to create an accurate fit.
 This aspect of the course will help you learn how to utilize a form better, and benefit your sewing practice and how you make to all garments moving forward.

 We will also dig deep into skirt fit and the most common fit issues.
 In our first project, you will learn how to determine your own unique body length, circumference, and foundational principles of proportion that will help you create a flattering custom skirt.

 This course will give you a foundation in draping, pattern fit, body proportion for your lower half, as well as the core principles as to how Fair Fit garments are made.
-It is the prerequisite to Learn and Make the Fair Fit Dress, and sets up your skills for all upcoming Fair Fit Method courses in 2018.
+It is the prerequisite to Learn and Make the Fair Fit Dress, and sets up your skills for all upcoming Fair Fit Method courses and pattern variations.

 - Understanding the Fair Fit Pattern

 - Choosing Your Skirt Design - Pencil, A Line, or Pleated

 - Learn the Fair Fit Raw Finish Sewing Method for your First Skirt